I’m ready to sell – what should I do next?

 Will I have to keep ringing everyone to keep things moving?

 No. Buyers and sellers alike often find the conveyancing process frustrating as things can appear to move quite slowly.
-However we employ a sales progressor, Rachel Clement, whose job it is to keep chasing and cajoling all parties to make sure that things happen on time.
+However we employ a dedicated sales progressor, whose job it is to keep chasing and cajoling all parties to make sure that things happen on time.